Rush Limbaugh, the one and only Excellence in Broadcasting Network on Friday.

 Democratic candidate Terry McAuliffe is a stand-in for a national power grab by the gang of five.

-Just as the Obama administration uses federal agencies to suppress dissent and violate the civil rights of their political opponents.
+Just as the Obama administration uses federal agencies to suppress dissent and violate the civil rights of their political opponents, these extreme liberals are smearing Republicans because they have a hidden far-left agenda.

-The gang of five is bringing divisive Chicago-style politics to Virginia.
+The Gang of Five is bringing divisive Chicago-style politics to Virginia.

-Yet he gets a free ride from the elite media because he's being propped up by the Clintons, Obama, and the Gang of Five.
+McCall-Up is an embarrassment, yet he gets a free ride from the elite media because he's being propped up by the Clintons, Obama, and the Gang of Five.

 They will continue political smearing, spending millions to impose a New Yorker and left-wing embed on Virginia.

-And we won't let you Detroit us with taxes and debt.
+Tell these McAuliffe puppeteers, this is Virginia, and we won't let you detroit us with taxes and debt.

-You will not California, Virginia, with regulations that kill jobs.
+You will not California, Virginia, with regulations that kill jobs or Hollywood our families and schools.

 You will not bring District of Columbia tax and spend to our state.